ggciag/mandyoc/README.rst

 Contributing Guidelines
 ++++++++++++++++++++++++

-**Contributions to MANDYOC are welcome**.
+**Contributions to Mandyoc are welcome**.
-If you have an issue, a bug, a code contribution or a documentation contribution, **thanks for helping to improve MANDYOC!**
+If you have an issue, a bug, a code contribution or a documentation contribution, **thanks for helping to improve Mandyoc!**
 Check out our `Contributing guide
 <https://github.com/ggciag/mandyoc/blob/main/CONTRIBUTING.md>`__.